kiranbakale/AMI-Readme/docs/environment_advanced.md

 - Elasticsearch nodes should be provisioned as normal via Terraform.
 - Once the nodes are available Ansible will automatically configure them, downloading and setting up the Elasticsearch Docker image.
   - At the time of writing the Elasticsearch version deployed is `7.6.2`.
 To deploy a different version you can set the `elastic_version`.
-- The Toolkit will also setup a Kibana Docker container on the Primary Elasticsearch node for administration and debugging purposes.
-Kibana will be accessible on your external IP / URL and port `5602` by default, e.g. `http://<external_ip_or_url>:5602`.
 - Ansible will then configure the GitLab environment near the end of its run to enable Advanced Search against those nodes and perform the first index.

 ## Container Registry (GCP, AWS)